arsalsid/Apar_Technologies_E2E_Automation_Framework/README.md

 # Execution Method:

-* Method 001: Go to tests package and execute E2ETest class for UI and E2EAPIRunner for API execution.
+* Method 001: Go to tests package and execute E2EAPIRunner for API execution.
-* Method 002: Go to root src package and execute webTestNG.xml file for UI automation and API.xml for API execution.
+* Method 002: Go to root src package and execute API.xml for API execution.